Chapter 1: Introduction, Context, and Literature Review

 1.3.3 Critical Infrastructure Theory

-Ruth Wilson Gilmore’s concept of organized abandonment (institutions maintaining facades while withdrawing from missions, 2007) offers one analytical lens for understanding patterns of reduced institutional support visible in CUNY’s pre-pandemic Reddit discourse. comment_fhdvsyc (QueensCollege, score: 21, February 2020) provides 7,649 characters of systematic analysis documenting this abandonment before crisis made it visible: “First of all the CS program at QC is over maximum capacity…doubled it’s enrollment…the department does not have enough staff to facilitate all the students.”
+Ruth Wilson Gilmore’s concept of organized abandonment (institutions maintaining facades while withdrawing from missions, 2007) offers one analytical lens for understanding patterns of reduced institutional support visible in CUNY’s pre-pandemic Reddit discourse.
+A February 2020 Queens College post provides systematic analysis documenting this abandonment before crisis made it visible: “First of all the CS program at QC is over maximum capacity…doubled it’s enrollment…the department does not have enough staff to facilitate all the students.”
 The post details adjunct precarity (“Adjuncts make $20k~25k at QC (St. Johns pays double)”), institutional cheating enablement (“teachers don’t have the resources to track cheaters…class sizes of 200+ students”), and credential devaluation (“My resume has gone straight to the trash as soon as they see Bachelors from QC”).

-Additional evidence documents systematic withdrawal across campuses: submission_xe5dwk (Hunter) catalogs “broken elevators, dirty asf…worst campus ever,” submission_1hh93ys (Baruch, score: 199) reports “No working internet and we’re still expected to take finals??”, submission_1hbae48 (Queens) documents financial aid owing student $3,000 with semester nearly over, and comment_ipdhvy8 (Hunter) asks “Why do none of the water fountains work?
-Giant holes in the wall” (see critical infrastructure evidence for complete abandonment documentation).
+Additional evidence documents systematic withdrawal across campuses: Hunter posts catalog “broken elevators, dirty asf…worst campus ever,” Baruch reports “No working internet and we’re still expected to take finals??”, Queens documents financial aid owing students thousands of dollars with semesters nearly over, and Hunter asks “Why do none of the water fountains work?
+Giant holes in the wall.”
 These aren’t isolated incidents but patterns of maintained institutional facades with withdrawn functional support.

-Steven J. Jackson’s concept of “broken world thinking” and repair as innovation (2014) illuminates how students build functional systems from institutional ruins. comment_lefsdw7 (CUNY, 3,153 characters) demonstrates repair work through persistent waitlist navigation: “check regularly. no one behind you on the wait list will have access ahead of you unless you stop checking.”
-The post includes email template for professor outreach, transforming institutional barrier into navigable system through continuous monitoring.
+Steven J. Jackson’s concept of “broken world thinking” and repair as innovation (2014) illuminates how students build functional systems from institutional ruins.
+Posts demonstrate repair work through persistent waitlist navigation—”check regularly. no one behind you on the wait list will have access ahead of you unless you stop checking”—including email templates for professor outreach that transform institutional barriers into navigable systems through continuous monitoring.

-Students innovate sophisticated repair strategies: submission_jm4ahe (score: 194) documents a student building a web tool scraping teacher evaluation data after institutional systems fail, submission_1kntyfv (score: 237) chronicles immigrant student navigating broken advising systems, and submission_1kp8qyh reveals hidden nursing program pathways as alternative routes around gatekeeping barriers.
-These examples show repair not as temporary fixes but as infrastructure construction, with students creating the functional systems institutions fail to provide (see Jackson repair evidence Section 2).
-Reddit becomes site of continuous maintenance where each solved registration problem, shared food resource, or mental health support thread represents infrastructure work by users rather than institutions.
+Students innovate sophisticated repair strategies: building web tools scraping teacher evaluation data after institutional systems fail, navigating broken advising systems as immigrant students, and revealing hidden nursing program pathways as alternative routes around gatekeeping barriers.
+These examples show repair as infrastructure construction rather than temporary fixes, with students creating the functional systems institutions fail to provide.
+Reddit becomes a site of continuous maintenance where each solved registration problem, shared food resource, or mental health support thread represents infrastructure work by users rather than institutions.

 1.3.4 Platform Studies and Reddit Research

-Casey Fiesler’s work on Reddit’s “ecosystem of governance” (2018) provides framework for understanding how CUNY communities self-regulate through moderation, community norms, and collective enforcement.
-The 8-subreddit structure creates what Fiesler calls “laboratories for governance innovation” (each campus community developing distinct norms while sharing platform affordances).
+Casey Fiesler’s work on Reddit’s “ecosystem of governance” (2018) provides a framework for understanding how CUNY communities self-regulate through moderation, community norms, and collective enforcement, creating what Fiesler calls “laboratories for governance innovation” where each campus community develops distinct norms while sharing platform affordances.

-Evidence shows sophisticated self-governance: comment_ljsi5h9 (score: 153) demonstrates community protecting medical privacy dignity, comment_l2wt74u coordinates collective phishing detection and security literacy, comment_esv2tm1 establishes norms for reporting professorial misconduct, and comment_lrbs6pj creates informal security networks for campus safety.
-These aren’t top-down rules but emergent community standards enforced through collective action and visible through upvoting patterns.
+Evidence shows sophisticated self-governance through emergent community standards enforced via collective action and visible through upvoting patterns: communities protect medical privacy dignity, coordinate collective phishing detection and security literacy, establish norms for reporting professorial misconduct, and create informal security networks for campus safety.

-High scores mark community-recognized knowledge authority. submission_1akbu5y (score: 631!) validates academic crisis recovery expertise, submission_x94w0o (score: 127, 52 comments) establishes financial aid guide authority, comment_m92tnli (score: 29) confirms TAP disbursement knowledge, and comment_mypck5x (score: 49) validates work-study balance wisdom.
-Karma becomes proxy for trustworthiness in decentralized knowledge systems.
+High scores mark community-recognized knowledge authority.
+Posts validate academic crisis recovery expertise.
+Financial aid guides with dozens of comments establish authority.
+High-scored comments confirm TAP disbursement knowledge and validate work-study balance wisdom.
+Karma becomes a proxy for trustworthiness in decentralized knowledge systems, showing which guidance communities consider reliable.

 Joseph Reagle’s work on disguising Reddit sources (2022) and Amy Bruckman’s “amateur artist” framework (2002) address ethical tensions in making visible what users may consider contextually private.
 [Added 2025-01-24] Tiago Rocha-Silva and colleagues’ “passive data collection” approach for Reddit (2023) provides practical framework for ethical collection while respecting community norms.

-These ethical tensions manifest in CUNY data: submission_1j6xle9 (score: 512) memorializes a sister’s suicide, raising profound questions about researching grief despite public posting. submission_1m5gr7z (score: 339) warns about “Rate my schedule” posts as self-doxxing risks, showing sophisticated privacy literacy. submission_1hevgne documents professor concealing identity for honest institutional feedback, revealing power dynamics requiring anonymity. submission_1iwsc4d (score: 190) discloses profound loneliness, deeply vulnerable despite technical publicity.
+These ethical tensions manifest in CUNY data: posts memorializing suicides raise profound questions about researching grief despite public posting.
+Posts warn about “Rate my schedule” self-doxxing risks, showing sophisticated privacy literacy.
+Professors conceal identities for honest institutional feedback, revealing power dynamics requiring anonymity.
+Disclosures of profound loneliness appear deeply vulnerable despite technical publicity.
 These examples demonstrate that public platform data isn’t automatically ethical to analyze.
 Contextual integrity (Nissenbaum) demands understanding what users expect when posting, not merely what terms of service permit.
 This shapes our evidence-anchoring protocol: preserving specific contributions while protecting vulnerable community members through careful contextualization and avoiding extraction of trauma narratives for analytical convenience.

 1.3.5 Educational Theory and Digital Resistance

-Michel de Certeau’s distinction between institutional strategies and user tactics (1984) provides analytical framework for understanding how CUNY students navigate bureaucratic power (see de Certeau evidence for complete tactical/strategic analysis).
-Institutional strategies operate through temporal and procedural control mechanisms: submission_1id479g (score: 256) documents funding freezes creating artificial scarcity and temporal pressure, comment_ga7w8kj (score: 17) details enrollment appointment system creating hierarchical access by seniority, comment_m4jqlak (score: 16) explains priority registration mechanisms favoring certain student categories, comment_kk7l56k (score: 8) describes major-restricted spaces limiting cross-disciplinary exploration, and comment_hucuiuc (score: 15) reports class cancellations from adjunct layoffs forcing last-minute schedule changes.
+Michel de Certeau’s distinction between institutional strategies and user tactics (1984) provides analytical framework for understanding how CUNY students navigate bureaucratic power.
+Institutional strategies operate through temporal and procedural control mechanisms: posts document funding freezes creating artificial scarcity and temporal pressure, detail enrollment appointment systems creating hierarchical access by seniority, explain priority registration mechanisms favoring certain student categories, describe major-restricted spaces limiting cross-disciplinary exploration, and report class cancellations from adjunct layoffs forcing last-minute schedule changes.

-Student tactics constitute creative resistance and workarounds: Shopping cart exploits appear in comment_ewlyuik’s multi-platform Coursicle coordination and comment_h6uf0nc’s swap strategy. ePermit arbitrage surfaces in comment_lwoakv3 (score: 54) assuming shared system knowledge and comment_mrnfhk9 (score: 25) documenting cross-institutional navigation.
-Persistent waitlist monitoring circulates through comment_lefsdw7’s email templates and timing strategies.
-Strategic absence management appears in comment_mfzamrf (score: 27) navigating attendance policies.
-Bureaucratic appeals function as tactical resource in comment_gdhsxax (score: 13) framing complaints effectively.
+Student tactics constitute creative resistance and workarounds: Shopping cart exploits appear in multi-platform Coursicle coordination and swap strategies. ePermit arbitrage surfaces in posts assuming shared system knowledge and documenting cross-institutional navigation.
+Persistent waitlist monitoring circulates through email templates and timing strategies.
+Strategic absence management appears in posts navigating attendance policies.
+Bureaucratic appeals function as tactical resources framing complaints effectively.

-The linguistic marker “won’t be able to” signals structural rather than individual barriers. comment_mbdd4my (score: 97) uses “can’t afford” marking economic impossibility, comment_loqr80z (score: 55) frames gendered structural constraints with “won’t be able to,” comment_jvbhn01 (score: 26) describes transfer student barriers, and comment_jh6pezk (score: 43) explains “cannot” participate in mandatory fee services.
+The linguistic marker “won’t be able to” signals structural rather than individual barriers.
+Posts use “can’t afford” marking economic impossibility, frame gendered structural constraints with “won’t be able to,” describe transfer student barriers, and explain “cannot” participate in mandatory fee services.
 This framing appears across economic, temporal, and bureaucratic contexts, marking systematic barriers requiring tactical navigation rather than individual failure (detailed analysis in Chapter 3, Section 3.2).

 Stefano Harney and Fred Moten’s concept of “study” in the undercommons (where learning happens despite institutions, 2013) illuminates Reddit as fugitive planning space.
 Their notion of “debt” (what we owe each other, not institutions) explains mutual aid dynamics in crisis threads.
-Textbook piracy and resource sharing demonstrate collective resistance to extraction: submission_1my4vi6 (score: 585!) provides satirical “sites to avoid” guide achieving massive community support, submission_iefxlt (score: 161) coordinates comprehensive resource sharing, and submission_1i8gtgt (score: 213) celebrates “how it feels to find your textbook pdf for free only for the professor to assign homework through Cengage.”
+Textbook piracy and resource sharing demonstrate collective resistance to extraction: satirical “sites to avoid” guides achieve massive community support, posts coordinate comprehensive resource sharing, and posts celebrate “how it feels to find your textbook pdf for free only for the professor to assign homework through Cengage.”
 These posts frame piracy not as individual theft but collective refusal of textbook market exploitation.

-Peer-to-peer educational navigation bypasses institutional mediation: comment_fhdvsyc directs students to “MIT edX, Coursera, or Udemy” when stuck with bad professors, comment_m9xp3x8 (score: 33) shows students creating Brightspace tutorials institutions fail to provide, and comment_mbjad4x (score: 120) articulates alternative career imaginations outside credential economy.
+Peer-to-peer educational navigation bypasses institutional mediation: posts direct students to “MIT edX, Coursera, or Udemy” when stuck with bad professors, students create Brightspace tutorials institutions fail to provide, and posts articulate alternative career imaginations outside credential economy.
 This is “study” in Harney and Moten’s sense, learning collectively organized against institutional capture.

-Mutual aid as obligation reveals what students owe each other: comment_m26nqzc (score: 66) recognizes care in hostile environment, comment_k2cvjmh (score: 39) expresses solidarity with system disruptors, and comment_m83p8rp (score: 45) shows gratitude for tactical knowledge sharing (see undercommons evidence Section 3).
+Mutual aid as obligation reveals what students owe each other: posts recognize care in hostile environments, express solidarity with system disruptors, and show gratitude for tactical knowledge sharing.
 These exchanges constitute Reddit as undercommons, the space where students create education despite rather than through CUNY’s institutional apparatus.
 The “debt” students acknowledge isn’t to the university charging tuition but to peers sharing survival strategies.

 1.3.6 Research Ethics and Digital Methods